sendgrid/docs/content/docs/ui/sending-email/editor.md

 * Default Android Mail app (not the Android Gmail app)
 * iOS Mail

-This list may change, and we cannot guarantee 100% support from any of these clients.
+This list may change and we cannot guarantee 100% support from any of these clients.

 *To add a custom font using the HTML head:*